Sexual & Gender Based Misconduct

 Kutztown University is committed to creating an environment free of sexual harassment for its students.
 Sexual harassment is a form of sex discrimination prohibited by Title IX of the Education Amendments of 1972.
 Title IX prohibits student-on-student sexual/gender based misconduct and requires a prompt and equitable resolution of complaints.
 In addition, the Campus SAVE Act or Campus Sexual Violence Elimination Act (amendments to the Violence Against Women Act) require the University to have policies and training about not only sexual violence, but also other crimes including dating violence, domestic violence and stalking.

-Sexual/gender based harassment of students, which includes acts of sexual violence (including, but not limited to, rape, sexual assault, sexual harassment, and sexual exploitation) is a form of sex discrimination prohibited by Title IX and includes physical sexual acts: against a person's will, where a person is incapable of giving consent as a result of his/her use of drugs or alcohol, or where an individual is unable to give consent due to an intellectual or other disability.
+Sexual/gender based harassment of students, which includes acts of sexual violence (including, but not limited to, non-consensual sexual intercourse, non-consensual sexual assault, non-consensual sexual contact, sexual harassment, and sexual exploitation) is a form of sex discrimination prohibited by Title IX and includes physical sexual acts: against a person's will, where a person is incapable of giving consent as a result of his/her use of drugs or alcohol, or where an individual is unable to give consent due to an intellectual or other disability.

 Sexual violence of all kinds, including intimate partner violence, will not be tolerated.
 The standards listed below clearly define prohibited conduct that is in violation of the Sexual/Gender Based Offenses Policy of the Student Code of Conduct which is published in its entirety in The Key student handbook.